Learn how to cook fresh green beans perfectly every time! Serve them as a side dish, or add them to your favorite green bean recipes.

 First, wash and trim the beans.
 Rinse them in a colander under cool running water, and snap off the stems.
 While you work, bring a large pot of salted water to a boil.
 Set a large bowl of ice water nearby.

 Next, blanch the beans.
 When the water is boiling, drop the trimmed beans into the pot.
-Cook for 2 minutes, until the beans are crisp-tender and vibrant green.
+Cook for 2 minutes, until crisp-tender and vibrant green.

 Then, chill!
 Immediately transfer the blanched beans to the bowl of ice water to stop the cooking process.
 Let them chill for at least 15 seconds; you want them to cool completely.